cwinpy/cwinpy/paper/paper.md

-As evidence for this consistency, \autoref{fig:posteriors} shows the posterior probability distributions (plotted using [matplotlib](https://matplotlib.org/), @matplotlib, and [corner.py](https://corner.readthedocs.io/), @corner) for the four unknown parameters of a simulated gravitational-wave signal from a pulsar.
+As evidence for this consistency, \autoref{fig:posteriors} shows the posterior probability distributions (plotted using [matplotlib](https://matplotlib.org/), @matplotlib, and [corner.py](https://corner.readthedocs.io/), @corner, via an interface with PESummary, @pesummary) for the four unknown parameters of a simulated gravitational-wave signal from a pulsar.
 The figure compares the posterior samples extracted using CWInPy (with the [`dynesty`](https://dynesty.readthedocs.io/) sampler) with those calculated (again with CWInPy) over a uniform grid in the parameters space and those produced by the previously used